Doctors Note Logo

 When to Consider a Symptom Check for Narcolepsy

-If daytime sleepiness is your main complaint—especially if you nod off unintentionally or experience vivid dreams at the edge of sleep—consider using a free AI-powered Narcolepsy symptom checker to better understand your symptoms before your next doctor's appointment.
-This quick assessment can help you articulate your experience and decide whether a formal sleep evaluation is warranted.
+If you're struggling to differentiate whether your daytime sleepiness stems from anxiety, ADHD, or something more—especially if you nod off unintentionally or experience vivid dreams at the edge of sleep—you can take a free AI-powered symptom checker to help clarify your symptoms before your next doctor's appointment.
+This quick, confidential assessment can help you articulate your experience more clearly and determine whether a formal sleep evaluation is the right next step.

 Red Flags & When to Seek Immediate Help